openfaas/faas-netes/chart/pro-builder/README.md

   You will need a license for OpenFaaS Pro, contact us at: [openfaas.com/support](https://www.openfaas.com/support)

+- A container image registry that is accessible from your cluster

+  You can generate a valid container registry login file by running `faas-cli registry-login`, or by disabling the keychain in Docker, running `docker login` and then using your own `$HOME/.docker/config.json` file.

+- OpenFaaS pre-installed

   You do not need OpenFaaS to be installed to use the builder, however you will need the openfaas namespace to have been created.

 ## Installation